 In 2016 North Star Air and Cargo North merged to create one airline capable of delivering both the passenger and cargo services required in the North.

 In June 2017 North Star Air was acquired by The North West Company, a Canadian retailer with a rich history of serving Canada's remote North for over 100 years.
-With the financial backing of North West, North Star Air added larger passenger aircraft to meet the growing demand of its partner communities.
-The acquisition also marked North Star Air's expansion into Manitoba, including the opening of a Thompson, MB base.
+With the financial backing of North West, North Star Air added the larger passenger aircraft Dash 8-100 to meet the growing demand of its partner communities.
+The acquisition also marked North Star Air's expansion into Manitoba, including the opening of a Thompson, MB base and introduces the ATR 72-500 cargo aircraft to the fleet.